hanna-ry/java-workshop/index.md

 Or in this case, Christmas Memory.
 Tha classic game we all love to play.
 TODO: Add instructions and code.
 And fix the terrible pictre

+In this application we are using an old java toolkit called *swing*.
+It's rarely used for new projects today, but it's useful for making small, lightweight applications to learn java.

-Run the program.
-You should see an empty frame.
+If you run the program, you should see an empty frame.

 We already created the class Card for you.
-Take a look: It contains an Image, an ID for comparing and two booleans to keep track of if the images are showing, and if they've been found.
+Take a look: It contains an Image, an ID for comparing cards, and two booleans to keep track of if the images/have been found.

 In the folder, there are 12 images we will use for the cards.

-We'll add the cards in the board.
-In the setUpBoard() method in Board.java, we start by initiating two values: openCards where we will store open cards, and frame, where we store the game "frame".
+ In the setUpBoard() method in Board.java, we have already initiated two values: openCards where we will store open cards, and frame, where we store the game "frame".
+We'll now add some the cards to the board.

-Under those to values, we'll add the cards.
+Under the two already initiated values mentioned above, we'll add the cards.
 Each card needs to be added twice, and have an ID and an image:

  ```
 Card card1 = new Card("wreath", "wreath.png");